best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Be aware that despite this, newer versions of Excel have a built-in accessibility checker which may bring up tables without alt text as a fail.
 You don’t need to worry about this.

 If you save your spreadsheet in the Open Document Spreadsheet (ODS) format (which we advise you to do) alternative text for tables will disappear – but this does not matter as it is not needed to pass the accessibility guidelines.

-Note: alternative text for images and charts does not disappear when you save in the ODS format.
+Note: it is necessary to provide alternative text for images and charts and this does not disappear when you save in the ODS format.

 ## Cells with no data

-#### Accessibility and usability
+### Accessibility and usability
 When cells with no data are left blank it can cause confusion for users of assistive technology because it makes it difficult for them to work out where the table starts and ends.
-Therefore, blank cells could be considered a fail of [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) and [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable).
+Therefore, blank cells could be considered a fail of accessibility [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) and [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable).

 However, we are carrying out research into this, it may be the case that as long as a table is marked up correctly, blank cells within a table do not cause a problem for navigation with assistive technology.

 In terms of usability, blank cells do not tell a user why there is no data in the cell - a user might assume the data value is zero when this is not the case.

-Therefore our current advice for cells with no data is to give users information about why there is no data, without using symbols like full stops (..) or a dash (-).
-Instead, cells with no data should be marked up descriptively.
+Therefore our current advice for cells with no data is to give users information about why there is no data, without using symbols like full stops (..) or dashes (-).
+Instead, cells with no data should be marked up descriptively (more information on the use of symbols can be found in the 'Symbols, footnotes and codes' section).

 Here are some examples of descriptions you may want to use:
 * If there is no data available, type in ‘no data’.
 * If the data is missing, type in ‘missing’.
 * If the data would be disclosive, type in 'disclosive'.

 If you wish to expand on any of your descriptions ideally you should present the information above the table, in a cell in column A so the information is available before a user comes to the table itself.
-If the information is lengthy you can say the full explanation is available on the cover sheet or in the notes table (more information on both of these in the 'Symbols, footnotes and codes' section and the 'Metadata worksheets' section).
+If the information is lengthy you can say the full explanation is available on the cover sheet or in the notes table (more information on both of these in the 'Symbols, footnotes and codes' and the 'Metadata worksheets' sections).

 We advise against using 'NA' to describe cells with no data.
 While in statistics this often means Not Available, many users will assume it means Not Applicable.
 If you want to use NA as shorthand you must clearly define what it means, above the table, in a cell in column A.